klamann/raspi-poe-mon/README.md

 WantedBy=multi-user.target
 ```

 You may have to change `User=` and adjust the path to the executable in `ExecStart=` (find it with `which raspi-poe-mon`).
 Here you can also change the fan control settings to your liking.
-Now you can start the service with
+Now you can activate the service with

     sudo systemctl daemon-reload
+    sudo systemctl enable raspi-poe-mon
     sudo service raspi-poe-mon start

 Enjoy!